 The compensation committee (with approval from the board of directors with regard to Mr. Cozadd) determined that the company's overall 2014 bonus percentage of 123% was applicable to Mr. Cozadd, because, as Chief Executive Officer, Mr. Cozadd is responsible for the company meeting all of its objectives.
 Mr. Young was awarded a bonus at a rate higher than the company's 2014 bonus percentage because of his outstanding performance and professional growth in his first year as our Chief Financial Officer and his leadership within the finance group and the company as a whole.
 Mr. Cox was awarded a bonus at a rate higher than the company's 2014 bonus percentage because of his expanded oversight of multiple functions and the resulting operational achievements.
-Ms. Hooper was awarded a bonus at a rate higher than the company's 2014 bonus percentage because she was responsible for the legal aspects that relate to all of the corporate objectives and because of her continued strategic leadership to strengthen and defend our intellectual property and her leadership on a broad range of company matters.
-Mr. Miller was awarded a bonus at a rate higher than the company's 2014 bonus percentage because of his performance in his first year.
-Ms. Falberg retired in March 2014 and accordingly was not eligible for or awarded a bonus for 2014.
+Ms. Hooper was awarded a bonus at a rate higher than the company's 2014 bonus percentage because of his expanded oversight of strengthen and defend our intellectual property and her leadership on a broad range of company matters.
+Mr. Miller was awarded a bonus at a rate higher than the company's 2014 and accordingly was not eligible for or awarded a bonus for 2014.